Skip to content

 Third-Party Notice

-If you maintain covered info on behalf of another entity, you must notify them as soon as practicable and without unreasonable delay when you know or have reason to know of a breach or other unauthorized acquisition or use of covered info.
+If you maintain covered info on behalf of another entity, you must notify it as soon as practicable and without unreasonable delay when you know or have reason to know of a breach or other unauthorized acquisition or use of covered info.
 Must also cooperate with owner or licensor of the covered info (including specific disclosure obligations).

 Potential Penalties